 However, as the weeks passed, Bragg still faced numerous challenges in executing his planned offensive.
 First, his supplies were short and foraging in late fall proved difficult.
-His men would need both food and good clothing if they were to campaign during the coming winter.
-Then, in early December, his ally, President Davis, complicated matters further by insisting General Joe Johnston transfer 9,000 men from Bragg’s army to that of General Pemberton at Vicksburg.
-Johnston, who was now in command of the entire Western Theater, had never gotten along with Davis and he bitterly opposed the transfer of troops from Bragg’s army, which was now all encamped at Murfreesboro.
-Davis decided to visit Bragg and the army, arriving December 10.
-He inspected the army and despite his discussions with Bragg, he renewed his order that the 9,000 men move to Vicksburg.
+His men needed both food and good clothing if they were to campaign during the coming winter.
+Then, in early December, his ally, President Davis, complicated matters further by insisting General Joseph Johnston transfer 9,000 men from Bragg’s army to that of General John Pemberton at Vicksburg.
+Johnston, who commanded the entire Western Theater, had never gotten along with Davis and he bitterly opposed the transfer of troops from Bragg’s army, which was now all encamped at Murfreesboro, but Davis dismissed his concerns.
 As a result, Brag was left with only 40,000 men to undertake a winter offensive against Rosecrans’ 80,000 in and around Nashville.

 As Bragg struggled to manage his army at Murfreesboro, Rosecrans prepared a plan of his own.
 Despite his sincere and bombastic opposition to Halleck’s orders to move against Bragg, Rosecrans got the message.
-As soon as he received more supplies, he fully intended to move against Bragg, and that was accomplished by mid-December.
-As Christmas arrived, Rosecrans felt the moment had, indeed, come.
+As soon as he received more supplies, he fully intended to move against Bragg, and as Christmas arrived, Rosecrans felt the moment had come.
 Not only was his army well supplied, intelligence told him that Bragg was forced to send troops to Vicksburg.
-In addition, he learned that John Hunt Morgan and Bedford Forrest’s cavalry had also been detached from Bragg's army.
+In addition, he learned that John Hunt Morgan and Nathan Bedford Forrest’s cavalry had also detached from Bragg's army.
 Finally, all indications pointed to Bragg simply settling down for the winter at Murfreesboro.

-As Rosecrans was announcing his advance, Bragg’s camp was enjoying the holidays in high style.
+As Rosecrans announced his advance, Bragg’s camp was enjoying the holidays in high style.
 Oblivious to any possible threat, the officers attended Christmas balls and parties.
 The liquor flowed and the officers danced the nights away, while their men huddled for warmth in camp, lonely and far from home.
 The officers’ merriment did not go unnoticed.
-The Confederate memoirist, Sam Watkins, who was a private in Bragg’s army, would later write that, during the Christmas holidays of 1862, “John Barleycorn was our general-in-chief…our generals, and colonels, and captains had kissed John a little too often.”
+The Confederate memoirist, Sam Watkins, a private in Bragg’s army, later wrote that, during the Christmas holidays of 1862, “John Barleycorn was our general-in-chief…our generals, and colonels, and captains had kissed John a little too often.”
 However, on the morning of December 26, as the Army of the Cumberland moved south, an incident occurred which added to the continuing discord among Bragg’s commanders and the men of his army as well.

-Without doubt, the ablest of Bragg’s commanders was John Breckinridge.
-Breckinridge, who had been James Buchanan’s vice president, was a man of great integrity who had demonstrated considerable military ability, despite the fact that his only experience was as a volunteer officer during the Mexican War.
-He was brave and resilient, and a solid leader whose men adored him.
-As a native Kentuckian, he and his men were considered an essential part of Bragg’s fall campaign into Kentucky, and Bragg hoped that thousands of fellow Kentuckians would flock to their banner.
-However, that hope did not materialize and Bragg was very bitter about it.
+Without a doubt, the ablest of Bragg’s commanders was John Breckinridge.
+Breckinridge, who had been President James Buchanan’s vice president, was a popular and gifted commander, in spite of his limited military experience.
+As a native Kentuckian, he and his men formed an essential part of Bragg’s fall campaign into Kentucky, and Bragg hoped that thousands of fellow Kentuckians would flock to their banner, but their failure to appear greatly embittered Bragg towards his subordinate.
 As a result, he had no use for Breckinridge or anyone from Kentucky, as he wrote to his wife, “Why should I stay with my handful of brave Southern men to fight for cowards who skulked about in the dark to say to us, ‘we are with you.
 Only whip these fellows out of our country and let us see you can protect us, and we will join you.’”

-Luckily for Bragg, General Joe Wheeler and his cavalry remained with the army, and soon brought news of Rosecrans’ advance.
-Bragg moved to prepare to meet the Union threat, however, the three-columns Rosecrans employed confused him, and he was uncertain where the main Federal attack would fall.
+Luckily for Bragg, General Joseph Wheeler and his cavalry remained with the army, and soon brought news of Rosecrans’ advance.
+Bragg moved to prepare to meet the Union threat, but the three-columns Rosecrans employed confused him, and he was uncertain where the main Federal attack would fall.
 Therefore, he dispersed his army across all the approaches to Murfreesboro from Nashville.
-The resulting Confederate positions were not particularly advantageous and the terrain itself would make it a difficult field for either side to fight on.
+The resulting Confederate positions were not particularly advantageous and the terrain itself made it a difficult field for either side to fight on.
 The land was marked by limestone outcroppings, with deep crevices and large boulders, and these were surrounded by dense, thick stands of red cedar.
-This would make unit cohesion difficult and the dense cedar severely limited visibility in places.
+This made unit cohesion difficult and the dense cedar severely limited visibility in places.
 In addition, the weather was simply awful.
 It was cold and windy, with a steady rain that gave way occasionally to freezing drizzle and sleet.

-But Sheridan did not like the situation and, upon his return to his division’s lines, he ordered his staff to quietly rouse the men, give them a quick breakfast, and then get them into line of battle.
+Sheridan remained disturbed and, upon his return to his division’s lines, ordered his staff to quietly rouse the men, give them a quick breakfast, and then get them into line of battle.
 Sheridan next walked the line personally to ensure every regiment was in-place and ready for what he suspected might be a Confederate attack.
 As the deep black of night steadily turned to a gloomy, opaque, misty gray, McCook received additional reports of movement along his line.
-Finally, he issued orders to his other divisions to make preparations for an attack.
-But, it was too little and too late.
+Finally, he issued orders to his other divisions to make preparations for an attack, but it was too little and too late.

 Nearby, Sheridan’s division along with Sill’s fought back and, with the loss of those two brigades, the Union right had bent back inward.
-The new flank was attacked by four Confederate brigades but stubbornly held.
-While they too would eventually be forced to give ground, Bragg’s attack was starting to lose momentum.
-Then, Polk began his attack on the Union center, in an attempt to prevent any support from going to McCook.
-But Polk’s attacks were conducted in a piecemeal fashion and George Thomas’ men turned them back, inflicting a great number of casualties.
+Four Confederate brigades attacked the new flank but they stubbornly held.
+Eventually, they too gave ground, but Bragg’s attack was starting to lose momentum.
+Then, Polk began his attack on the Union center, in an attempt to prevent any support from going to McCook, but this assault was conducted in a piecemeal fashion and George Thomas’ men turned them back, inflicting a great number of casualties.